 Plumbing problems are the most heinous kind of maintenance issue you’ll face as a property owner.
 A failure of a thirty-cent valve can flood your place and any floors below it, costing you tens of thousands of dollars or even six figures.
 A broken water heater is guaranteed to create angry tenants with the legal power to withhold rent until the problem is fixed.
 Leaks can also cause mold which is a health issue.

 So, THOROUGHLY inspect your plumbing.
+Your tenants won’t do it, so you need to do it before you rent your place out.
 Any pipes or valves that even look old, replace!
 A common culprit is that snake-like flexible hose that connects the water to your toilet.
 That burst in my friend’s place and flooded his apartment and the one below.
+My standard procedure is to replace these.

 Hire a plumber to fix anything that is broken or even LOOKS marginal, then ask him to inspect the rest of your plumbing to find anything else you missed.
 Have him check every sink and toilet valve.
 My plumber was alert and noticed some moss growing on an outside wall.
 I never thought anything of it, but sure enough, there was a leak inside the wall!

 If the only way is to shut off the entire building’s water supply, I STRONGLY recommend having your plumber install valves so you can shut off water to your unit without affecting the whole building.
 Having a separate water shutoff for your unit is like gold in a multi-unit building!
-Imagine what it is like having a whole building pissed off at you because you’ve shut off their water and they can’t even flush a toilet!
+Imagine what it is like having not only your tenant pissed off, but a whole building angry at you because you’ve shut off their water and they can’t even flush a toilet!

 A plumbing problem is the last thing you want when you have tenants living in your apartment.
 Make sure that if there is a problem, you know how to shut off the water!

-Another potential headache is a broken appliance like a refrigerator, washer, dryer, air conditioner, or heater, When these appliances break, tenants get pissed off, so make sure your appliances are in excellent working order.
+Another potential headache is a broken appliance like a refrigerator, washer, dryer, air conditioner, or heater, When these appliances break, tenants get mad, so make sure your appliances are in excellent working order.
 Yes, that means testing the washer, dryer, dishwasher, etc. yourself.

 If your place has heating or air conditioning, get it inspected by a professional HVAC company.
 A problem with a heating system is not just an annoyance; it can be a safety hazard if, for example, the venting isn’t sufficient and carbon monoxide leaks into the living area.
 Get your HVAC inspected!!!